vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ### Step 3 - Configure your project variables

-In the new folder you will find a `.env.example` file, duplicate it and rename it to `.env` only.
+In the project folder you will find a `.env.example` file, duplicate it and rename it to `.env` only.
 The command below will copy the template environment variables file needed to initialize your project.<br />

 ```bash
 $ cp .env.example .env